vortex-exoplanet/VIP/readme.rst

   Vortex Image Processing pipeline
 ------------------------------------

-VIP is a package/pipeline for angular and spectral differential high-contrast imaging written in Python 2.7.
+VIP is a package/pipeline for angular and reference star differential imaging for exoplanet detection through high-contrast imaging.
+VIP is being developed in Python 2.7.

 VIP is being developed within the VORTEX team @ University of Liege (Belgium).
 It's in alpha version meaning that the code will change drastically before the